glennjammin/myinterviews/README.md

         $ ./tv.py load_channels

-This will perform an http request against a Dish Digital content management system (cms) server and get a list of available channels, and will then create django model instances and save them to the database.
+This will perform an http request against a content management system (cms) server and get a list of available channels, and will then create django model instances and save them to the database.

 You can run the django server with the following: